rbbrdckybk/civitai-companion/README.md

 You'll see errors that a few couldn't be downloaded because they require a civitai.com API key.
 You can [read Civitai's guide here](https://education.civitai.com/civitais-guide-to-downloading-via-api/) to get your own API key (skip to the "How do I get an API token/key?" section).
 After you have an API key, add it to your **config-example.txt** file and re-run Civitai Companion.
 You should see that the LoRAs that previously could not be downloaded complete successfully now.

 Read through the rest of the **config-example.txt** file and modify settings to suit your needs.

+# Advanced Usage Tips

+ * If you need to do any troubleshooting or encounter errors, there is a **log.txt** file in the **logs** folder that contains details of the last run in much greater verbosity than what is displayed on the console.
+ * If you need to blacklist (e.g.: prevent from ever being downloaded again) a resource for whatever reason, add its civitai.com version ID to the **do_not_download.txt** file in the **cache** folder.
+If the resource has already been downloaded, its version ID should be in the **civitai_version_ids.txt** file.
+Simply search for the resource's name and copy the number at the start of the line (before the first comma) into the do_not_download.txt file.